MiguelGuedes1/MiguelGuedes1/ReadMe.md

 ## 👋 About Me

-I'm a **QA Tester** focused on delivering reliable, well-documented software quality,from manual testing to E2E and API automation.
+I'm a **QA Tester** focused on delivering reliable, well-documented software quality,from manual testing to E2E

 I approach every project as if it were a real production environment: structured **User Stories**, well-defined **Acceptance Criteria**, traceable **Test Cases**, formal **Test Executions**, and documented **Bug Reports**.
 Quality isn't just testing — it's a mindset embedded across the entire delivery cycle.